constharshit/CSCI596FinalProject/README.md

 ## Working of Facial Recognition using CUDA

 This facial recognition project utilizes the DigiFace1M dataset, a collection of over one million diverse synthetic face images designed for face recognition applications.
 The goal of this project is to train a facial recognition model that can accurately identify and classify faces in real-world scenarios.

-The dataset contains three
+We used a Siamese neural network architecture designed for facial recognition tasks.
+The model employs a MobileNetV3 backbone with frozen weights for efficient feature extraction.
+The classifier head is replaced with a custom configuration, consisting of two fully connected layers, aiming to reduce the feature dimensionality to a 256-dimensional vector.
+The model utilizes the L1 distance metric for computing distances between anchor, positive, and negative face embeddings during triplet loss computation.
+The final logistic layer produces a binary output indicating whether the input pair of faces belongs to the same identity (1) or different identities (0).
+This Siamese model is intended for training with triplet loss to enhance facial feature representation for improved facial recognition accuracy.

 ## Plots and Analysis with and without using CUDA